ElvinLit/cse15l-lab-reports/lab3.md

 ## Part 2 - Researching Commands
 I am using the `find` command
-Command 1 - `-type` option, which searches based on a specific type.
+Option 1 - `-type` option, which searches based on a specific type.

 Example 1) `find ./technical -type d`, which finds all directories within the directory `./technical`.
 This is useful if you want to filter out only the directories.
 Output: